The League of Gentlemen: Scripts and That

 - Reece Shearsmith's other telefantasy connections include appearing in the Gatiss and Dyson episode of Randall & Hopkirk (Deceased) as Helium Harry, and he also appeared in the Doctor Who spin-off drama Auton.
 More recently he teamed up with Steve Pemberton for the criminally-underrated BBC Two comedy Psychoville, which featured many characters who could have walked straight of Royston Vasey.

 - Steve Pemberton has gone on to appear in numerous other series in straight acting roles, including appearances in BBC Two's big-budget adaptation of Gormenghast, in which he played Professor Mule, and Randall & Hopkirk (Deceased) in which he played Sergeant Liddel in the very first episode alongside Mark Gatiss.
-More recently he has appeared in ITV's award winning comedy Benidorm, as well as playing Ripperologist and serial killer expert Edward Buchan in three seasons of the crime drama Whitechapel.
+More recently he has appeared in ITV's award winning comedy Benidorm, as well as playing Ripperologist and serial killer expert Edward Buchan in the ITV crime drama Whitechapel.